jinal--shah/gitdeps/README.md

 But I don't need to build and version packages of these flat file assets and stick them in an asset repo when I've already version-tagged the git sources.

-_Seriously, I just want to tie versions of those sources to a version of the project_ _I want to build ..._

-Something like the mercurial Hashimoto's [go-getter] [1], but that could be built as a binary without bindings to os-specific c libs.
+I needed something like the mercurial Hashimoto's [go-getter] [1], but built as a statically compiled single binary without support for multiple backends or _ungitly_ - yes, that's a word now - configuration syntax.

 ### ... um, why not just use a shell script?

 Tried it.
-The shell script started off as a couple of for-loops but became quite the monstrosity after adding config file parsing, error checking and validation.
+Started off as a couple of for-loops, ended up as a library or scripts itself after adding config file parsing, error checking and validation.

 It could have really used some of those versioned reusable bundles of shell scripts sitting in a git repo. _Chicken, meet egg._

+Ultimately a binary just seemed a better fit.

 ## TODO

 See [Issues] [3]

+Some git commands that need to be run from within the git directory even if you specify `--git-dir`.
+Unfortunately concurrent go routines do not play nice with changes to the current working directory, as the latter changes the pwd of the process (on os that support os.Chdir calls)

+Upshot: either lose the parallelism or lose the additional validation offered by those git commands.